mineiros-io/terraform-aws-s3-bucket/README.md

 ## About Mineiros

-Mineiros is a [DevOps as a Service][homepage] company based in Berlin, Germany.
+[Mineiros][homepage] is a remote-first company headquartered in Berlin, Germany that solves development, automation and security challenges in cloud infrastructure.

+Our vision is to massively reduce time and overhead for teams to manage and deploy production-grade and secure cloud infrastructure.

-We offer commercial support for all of our projects and encourage you to reach out if you have any questions or need help.
-Feel free to send us an email at [hello@mineiros.io] or join our [Community Slack channel][slack].
+We offer commercial support for all of our modules and encourage you to reach out if you have any questions or need help.
+Feel free to email us at [hello@mineiros.io] or join our [Community Slack channel][slack].

-We can also help you with:

-- Terraform modules for all types of infrastructure such as VPCs, Docker clusters, databases, logging and monitoring, CI, etc.
-- Consulting & training on AWS, Terraform and DevOps

 ## Reporting Issues